Are you looking into finding the best brushes for face painting that will make your work clean and easy?

 The Face Painting Shop Brush – 3/8″ Medium Angled

-Once you start practicing one stroke technique, you will notice that you will actually need various sizes and at least 5-6 angled brushes in your kit.
-Some of them may be of the same size.
+Once you start practicing one stroke technique, you will notice that you will actually need various sizes for different effects.

 We recommend: